Free Trials

 "trial_end": "2025-12-01T09:00:00Z"

-}In this example, the subscription is created as active but the first payment will not be attempted until 1st December 2025.
-After that, billing continues monthly as defined in cycle_details.
+}In this example, the subscription is created as trialing and the first payment will not be attempted until 1st December 2025.
+When the trial ends and the first payment is collected, the subscription transitions to active and billing continues monthly as defined in cycle_details.

 NotePayment methods are still required to start a trial.
 If the subscription is created without payment methods, it will be